TITLE 89: SOCIAL SERVICES

 a) Case Management

-2) The case manager shall have full responsibility for the determination of eligibility, including assessment, development of plans of care, and arrangement and implementation of services to be provided.
-There shall be two levels of case managers: provisional case managers and case managers.
-Provisional case managers are those who have not achieved a competency score of 98% or greater for the on-site case reviews done by the HSP AIDS unit, per Section 686.930(d).
-Assessments, service plans and reassessments completed by case managers may be implemented without consultation with the HSP AIDS Unit.
-Provisional case managers shall submit all developed plans to the HSP AIDS Unit for approval.
-Approval of the plan will be based on a review to determine that: the Determination of Need Assessment on which the plan is developed is complete and accurate; the plan meets the needs identified by the assessment; the plan does not place the customer's health and safety at risk; the plan is cost effective compared to comparable institutional care; and the plan has been approved by the customer's physician.
+C) Provisional case managers are those who have not achieved a competency score of 98% or greater for the on-site case reviews done by the HSP Ashburn Unit, per Section 686.930(d).
+Provisional case managers shall submit all developed plans to the HSP Ashburn Unit for approval.
+Approval of the plan will be based on a review to determine that: the Determination of Need Assessment on which the plan is developed is complete and accurate; the plan meets the needs identified by the assessment; the plan does not place the Customer's health and safety at risk; and the plan is cost effective compared to comparable institutional care.

 b) The case manager shall provide the following services: